rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Foundational & Workload Security.md

 ### Update Ansible Inventory

-The following is the inventory to be used and updated.
+In order to deploy Intel® SecL-DC binaries, the following inventory can be used and the required inventory vars as below need to be set.
+The below example inventory can be created under `/etc/ansible/hosts`

 > **Note:** Ansible requires `ssh` and `root` user access to remote machines.